gift-surg/MONAIfbs/README.md

 A pre-trained dynUNet model is [provided][dynUnetmodel] and can be directly used for inference on new data using the script `src/inference/monai_dynunet_inference.py`.
-Alternatively, the script `fetal_brain_seg.py` provides the same inference functionality within an appropriate interface to be used within the niftymic package and by the executable command `niftymic_segment_fetal_brains`.
+Alternatively, the script `fetal_brain_seg.py` provides the same inference functionality within an appropriate interface to be used within the [NiftyMIC][NiftyMIC] package and by the executable command `niftymic_segment_fetal_brains`.
 See the sections [Inference][inference_section] and [Use within NiftyMIC][use_section] below.